Category:

 Despite (or perhaps because of) his success, Adams hasn't been free of controversy.
 He even recently admitted to logging onto various websites under a false name to defend himself from his attackers.

-Adams made a prediction in March 2020 that Donald Trump, Bernie Sanders, and Joe Biden would all get COVID-19 and that one of the men would die from it by the year's end.
+Scott made a prediction in March 2020 that Donald Trump, Bernie Sanders, and Joe Biden would all get COVID-19 and that one of the men would die from it by the year's end.
 Politico named Adams' prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year."
-Adams made further controversial statements when he said that if Biden were to win the 2020 presidential election then "Republicans would be hunted and there's a good chance they'll be dead within a year."
-So far, this also remains to be seen.
+Adams made further controversial statements when he said that if Biden were to win the 2020 presidential election, then "Republicans would be hunted" and that "there's a good chance they'll be dead within a year."

 February 2023 Incident